Case Study in Flawed Dating of Exodus

 And what you find, is that the Thutmose name, which is supposed to be the "zenith" (per EB), isn't so well liked, but rather --defaced.
 Moreover, no one after Thutmose IV takes the name, and even he seems to be defaced, maybe for taking the name.
 Big warring, then from one reign to the next, trying to blot out the Thutmose name.
 Why?
 So that should have alerted the scholars to focus on this.
 Of course, in the early 20th century, it was mainstream theology to focus on the Thutmose house; but that window of recognition didn't last long.

-Yet the supposed presence of so many Thutmose III scarabs all over Palestine helps you know when the Exodus occurred, given Exo 11:2 (click here for a picture).
-Click here for a 1905 analysis of history.
-For the controversy concerning scarabs, click here.
+Yet the supposed presence of so many Thutmose III scarabs all over Palestine helps you know when the Exodus occurred, given Exodus 11:2.
+Refer to "A History of Egypt: From Earliest Times to the Present" for a 1905 analysis of history.
+For the controversy concerning scarabs, refer to this page: "The Significance of Scarabs".
 Again, you'll have to draw your own conclusions.

 Bible says the Egyptians gave valuables in enormous quantity to departing Jews and their converts, so such valuables were in the wilderness, and then in the Land.
 People would have traded with them, or otherwise used them, which accounts for the wide distribution of the scarabs.
 It needn't be a worship thing or a hate thing -- as some scholars suppose -- but simply hoarding, or having a souvenir of a very memorable time.
 Amenhotep II is only recorded as having 9 years' battles -- very abnormal.
 And he wasn't Pharaoh but for those 9 years, by the time Moses went to 'visit'.
 So there wouldn't be too many of his own scarabs, and who would want them?
 Whereas, if the real Thutmose III for the Hatshepsut years was Moses -- and you'll see below why that idea makes sense -- then yes, such scarabs would be desirable for those departing, but not so desirable a memento for those staying behind.
 People don't like being reminded of their negativity.
 In short, the presence of material identifiable as belonging to Thutmose III, should be widespread in the Middle East -- it was the booty of those departing.